BOSTON — Imagine the East Coast’s largest cities mixing a brew of salt, motor oil, trash and grocery carts and dumping it into rivers and harbors.

 This is not a normal winter.
 Many East Coast cities, including Boston, Hartford, Conn., and New York are on their way to setting seasonal snowfall records, and the extra snow means extra road salt and human refuse that gets swept up by plows.

-The federal Environmental Protection Agency doesn’t directly regulate dumping snow but recommends against dumping it in water.
-It also urges state and local governments to include snow disposal restrictions in storm water management plans.
-Some states and municipalities restrict dumping snow into waterways out of fear of harming water life and polluting drinking water.
+The federal Environmental Protection Agency doesn’t directly regulate dumping snow but recommends against dumping it into water.
+It also urges state and local governments to include snow disposal restrictions in stormwater management plans.
+Some states and municipalities restrict dumping snow into waterways out of fear of harming aquatic life and polluting drinking water.
 Massachusetts is one of them.

 “When there’s a compelling reason — and believe me, these storms have given us a compelling reason — to snow dump, I support it,” Berman said.

-But Boston has yet to seek to dump its snow in water.
+But Boston has yet to seek to dump its snow into water.
 It has found room for nearly 71 inches of snow this year, about 50 inches more than it usually gets by this time of year, according to the National Weather Service.
-New York has seen about 58 inches; typically it has gotten 12 by now.
+New York has seen about 58 inches; typically it has had 12 by now.

 Gregg Wood with the Maine Department of Environmental Protection said the state does not grant waivers for snow dumping in bodies of water.